-Make sure fastener threads are clean and that you properly start thread engagement.
-This will prevent them from failing when tightening.
+Make sure fastener threads are clean and that you properly start thread

 Tighten plastic insert or crimped steel-type lock nuts to approximately 50 percent of the dry torque shown in the chart, applied to the nut, not to the bolt head.
 Tighten toothed or serrated-type lock nuts to the full torque value.